rodriguesjohn1/Aquarium-Solver/README.md

 * If a number is positive, that coordinate should be filled with water
 * If a number is negative, that coordinate should not be filled with water

+### Test in the real world!

+Try generating a game from https://www.puzzle-aquarium.com/ and plugging it in to the code!
+Test the results by adding water to the solution's corresponding coordinates.